FFMG/myoddweb.piger/update 3rd party source.md

   - gtest_main.cc
   - gtest-all.cc
 - Make sure that the files don't use 'precompiled headers', (Properties > C/C++ > Precompiled headers)
+- Update all the include path to the new folder.
 - For the x64 and x86 project, make sure that preprocessor flag `_SILENCE_TR1_NAMESPACE_DEPRECATION_WARNING` is added, (Properties > C/C++ > Preprocessor) is set.
 Make sure that the setting is for both debug and release version.